A quick guide to maintaining repositories during Hacktober.

 As there may be multiple people wanting to work on the same issues, it’s useful to have instructions for what to do when someone wants to pick up work, and how the contributor will be selected when multiple people want to work on the same issue.
 How does one indicate their interest?
 At what point can they submit their work on their issue?
 How will it be communicated that they can pick up a piece of work?

 This is assisted with some of the automation available which is outlined later, such as PR templates and Code Owner files.
 You may want to add information in your guidelines though if there is a particular PR workflow you want people to adhere to.
+This can also include what labels used for PRs in different statuses and what is required to have a PR approved and merged.

 How do you want people to branch from your project?
 Branch directly?
 Fork the repository?
 It can also be useful to link to resources for beginners.
 Also, is there a naming style for branches you would like contributors to conform to?